yanbingtao/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Clearing all entries : `clear`

-Clears all entries from the address book.

-Format: `clear`

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`

-### Saving the data

-All tCheck data (i.e. contact details, ingredient data, sales data) are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

 ### Archiving employees' contact details
 #### Archiving a person : `archive`
 Archives the specified employee's contact detail from the tCheck